at2307/ArduinoCloud-to-IBMCloud-NodeRED/2ibm_cos/README.md

 As stated before, the collected data in this project is a "Time-series data".
 To avoid "large amounts" of data in our Cloudant database, we are going to add the IBM Cloud Object Storage (COS).
 Of course, our project is small at the moment, but as we are exploring, we would like to know how can we get our data from Cloudant to COS.

+Additionally, COS can be queried, using SQL in the IBM Cloud **Data Engine**, which is of **interest** to us!

-There is an excellent article: [Using Cloud Object Storage from IBM Cloud Functions (Node.js)](https://jamesthom.as/2018/05/using-cloud-object-storage-from-ibm-cloud-functions-node.js/) by James Thomas.
-After reading through it, I've been encouraged to try to use Functions ([FaaS](https://www.ibm.com/topics/faas)) with an action that we could call from Node-RED flow, passing a data object to it.
+To get our data to COS, after reading an excellent article by James Thomas [Using Cloud Object Storage from IBM Cloud Functions (Node.js)](https://jamesthom.as/2018/05/using-cloud-object-storage-from-ibm-cloud-functions-node.js/), I've been encouraged to try to use Functions ([FaaS](https://www.ibm.com/topics/faas)) with an action that we could call from Node-RED flow, passing a data object to it.
 This seems to fit well with what we are trying to achieve.

-Additionally, COS can be queried, using SQL in the IBM Cloud Data Engine, which is of interest to us!

 So, in this part(2) we are going to add the following resources: